pzzlestudio/PZZLE-Rulebooks/README.md

 # PZZLE: Official Rulebooks
 > **We believe that a perfect game
     is one that evolves with its players.**

-> Your portal to the latest rules, patch notes, and modular game variants.

 Welcome to the **PZZLE Documentation Hub**.
 Our games are designed as software—modular, evolving, and always updated.
 Scan, select your language, and start playing.